SnailDragon/Cpp-Exploration/README.md

 Word Boxes - a program to generate boxes of letters that form word horizontally and vertically.
 Have tweaked program for 3x3 and 4x4 but 4x4 takes forever.
 * Word Boxes Alpha - sorts words into files based on the first letter - increases word checking speed
+* Word Boxes Matrix 4 - only 4 letter words - sorts words into a 4D matrix where if it is a word, its characters (-'a') are the coordinates to a 'true' in the matrix